aaronlmathis/pySQLExport-gui/README.md

 - `PyQt6`: For the graphical user interface.
 - `mysql-connector-python`: To connect to MySQL databases.
 - `psycopg2-binary`: To connect to PostgreSQL databases.
-- 'pandas': To convert SQL to various data formats
+- `pandas`: To convert SQL to various data formats
+- `fastparquet`: To convert SQL to Parquet
+- `numpy`: To assist in conversion to HDF5
+- `tables`: To assist in export to HDF5

 ## Contributing